ZihongHe/CNN-based-Person-Detection/README.md

 it can only support mp4 format video

-you could also modify configuration.csv to change vedio, video fps and any other variables
+you could also modify configuration.csv to change video, video fps and any other variables

 the program will automatically generate the model doc and the next time it will be automatically loaded in.